christensenacademy/christensen-academy/modules/beginning-java/textpages/scanner-basics.md

 #Scanner Basics

-While you probably dream of writing graphically rich programs such as games or other software applications similar to those you use on a daily basis, doing so is complex--at least in Java--and it is probably wise to start with something a bit more practical albeit less visually pleasing.

 The `Scanner` class was introduced in version 1.5 of the Java language.
 It provides a simple means of input for your programs.
 Using a scanner will allow you to get basic user input while your program runs.

 ###Importing